 Vila das Palmeiras (8,6 on Booking)Hotel (Inn in Altinópolis): This hotel was very well recommended by a resident of Altinópolis who gave us several tips on places to visit in the region.
 Before we suggest it here, we did a lot of research and the hotel looks really good.
 They have a restaurant, pool, bar, and single and double rooms.

-Other waterfalls to visit near Ribeirao Preto
+Other Waterfalls in Brazil to visit near Ribeirao Preto